paxos/Differ/README.md

 ## Requirements

-Differ requires Swift 5.2+ or Xcode 11.6+ or later to compile.
+Differ requires at least Swift 5.4 or Xcode 12.5 to compile.

 ## Installation